coldnew/eshell-autojump/README.md

 #### `(eshell-autojump-load)`

-Read the initial value of ‘eshell-autojump-map’ from ‘eshell-autojump-file’.
+Read the initial value of `eshell-autojump-map` from `eshell-autojump-file`.
 The file format is a simple alist.
 Ignore non-directories.

 #### `(eshell-autojump-save)`

-Save the value of ‘eshell-autojump-map’ to ‘eshell-autojump-file’.
+Save the value of `eshell-autojump-map` to `eshell-autojump-file`.
 The file format is a simple alist.
 Reduce values by 1% such that eventually unused items fall off the list after not being used in a hundred sessions.